openeuropa/oe_list_pages/README.md

 # OpenEuropa List Pages

-The OpenEuropa List Pages provides List pages associated with the new list meta bundle.
-The list of exposed filters can be individually defined per list page from the list of all facets available for the content type defined in the list page source.
+The OpenEuropa List Pages component allows creation and management of list pages with configurable options.
+List pages use Search api queries allowing to configure different query options like facet filtering for all the indexed content bundles.

 ## Development setup